jacquuouille/airbnb_dbt_project/README.md

 - Schedule dbt models for automated runs
 - Automate data ingestion from Inside Airbnb (e.g., with Airflow)
-- Integrate Evidence into the organization’s project to incorporate testing within the GitHub CI pipeline.
+- Integrate Evidence into the organization’s project to incorporate testing within the GitHub CI workflow.
 - Embed the application for direct access and demonstration purposes.

 ### 🛠️ 8.
 Technology Stack